-1. Introduction
+1 Introduction

-A collaborative computing environment allows remote users to collaborate to solve problems, share information, develop programs and process distance learning [1][2][5][6].
-However, developing synchronous groupware is a difficult and time-consuming tasks [3][4][7].
-In addition to application-specific details, shared data have to be organized, communication between different sites has to be managed and user interfaces that can handle events from multiple users have to be developed.
-To relieve the application developer from re-designing standard modules, collaborative platforms are widely available with building blocks for standard solutions.
-They provide a communication infrastructure and a runtime system.
+A collaborative computing environment allows remote users to collaborate to solve problems, share information, develop programs and enable distance learning [1][2][5][6].
+However, developing synchronous groupware may be a difficult and time-consuming task [3][4][7].
+In addition to application-specific details, shared data have to be organized, communication between different sites has to be managed, and user interfaces that can handle events from multiple users have to be developed.
+To relieve the application developer re-designing standard modules, from collaborative platforms are widely available with building standard solutions.
+They provide communication infrastructure and a runtime system.
 Using a collaborative platform, the application developer can concentrate on application-specific details and use collaborative services from a standard library.

-Our system, called CollabRunJava, is not only a collaborative platform for developing and executing collaborative applications; it also shares single-user Java applications for synchronous collaborations.
-Programmers don't need to re-design existing Java applications for new groupware applications.
+Our system, called CollabRunJava, is not only a collaborative platform for developing and executing collaborative applications, but it also shares single-user Java applications for synchronous collaborations.
+Programmers do not need to re-design existing Java applications for new groupware applications.
 We also provide a replicated resource sharing mechanism to maintain the developed project resource consistent.

-In a conventional program developing environment, testing, design time and execution time are exclusive.
+In a conventional program development environment, design time, testing time and execution time are exclusive.
 Programmers always get trapped in a cycle of coding, debugging, application execution, error occurrence, and re-debugging.
 This process is inconvenient and time consuming.
 In addition, the setup of the libraries and components required to deploy and execute an application is a complex operation.
 Another disadvantage is that a conventional program cannot keep existing states and continue execution after a modification of the program is made.
 Consequently, an application's states, such as variable values and loaded classes, always need to be reset when the program is modified and re-executed.

-To deal with these problems, CollabRunJava not only keeps the features of a conventional developing environment but also provides a collaborative dual-mode exerciser.
-In the instant-develop mode, users can develop applications collaboratively and rapidly within an interactive programming environment.
+To deal with these problems, CollabRunJava not only keeps the features of a conventional development environment but also provides a collaborative dual-mode exerciser.
+In the instant-develop mode, users can develop collaborative or standalone applications rapidly within an interactive programming environment.
 The developed applications can be tested and executed directly in this mode.
-In the dynamic modify-observe mode, we can change the codes of executing application without re-executing it.
-With the above features, our system is a good program development and testing environment, it is also a good E-learning platform in collaborative environment.
+In the runtime-evolution mode, we can change the codes of an executing application without re-executing it.
+All the developing processes in both modes are synchronous.
+With the above features, our system is a suitable program development and testing environment.
+It is also a good e-learning platform in a collaborative environment.

-2. The ShareTone Collaborative Platform
+2 The ShareTone Collaborative Platform

-CollabRunJava was developed as a collaborative application on a CSCW project, called ShareTone [19].
-This is a Java-based collaborative computing platform that facilitates information exchange and collaboration among participants over the Internet.
+CollabRunJava is developed as a collaborative application on a CSCW project, called ShareTone [19].
+It is a Java-based collaborative computing platform that facilitates information exchange and collaboration among participants over the Internet.
 Its main objective is to build a collaboratory that enables remote users with expertise in specific areas of a scientific field to collaborate with one another.
 Information that is pertinent to each user's specialty can be shared in order to solve a particular problem.
 ShareTone also facilitates the remote execution of software objects for on-line demonstration and distance learning.
 Figure 1 shows the three layers of the system: